nllz/IRTF-HRPC/draft-research.md

 ##### Content agnosticism

 Question(s):
-If your protocol impacts packet handling, does it look at the packet content?
-Is it making decisions based on the content of the packet?
-Is the protocol transparent about its decisions?
-Does your protocol prioritize certain content or services over others?
+If your protocol impacts packet handling, does it look at the packet payload?
+Does it look at Is it making decisions based on the payload of the packet?
+Does your protocol prioritize certain content or services over others in the routing process ?
+Is the protocol transparent about the priotization that is made (if any)?

 Explanation:
 Content agnosticism refers to the notion that network traffic is treated identically regardless of content.